-The Corsair HS60 HAPTIC are decent for phone calls.
+The Corsair HS60 HAPTIC are alright for phone calls.
 Their detachable boom microphone has an impressive recording quality, so your teammates on the other end of the line can understand you, even if you're calling from a noisy environment.
 However, they have poor noise isolation, so you may be distracted by background noises during your calls.

 The Corsair HS60 HAPTIC are gaming-oriented headphones.
 They look similar to the Corsair HS60, but the 'Arctic Camo' design surrounding the ear cups offers a unique look.
 While they come with a boom microphone, you can remove it for a more casual look.

 The Corsair HS60 HAPTIC are comfortable.
 They're comfortable enough to wear for longer gaming sessions without feeling a lot of fatigue, as the ear cups and the headband are well-padded.
 However, they're quite bulky, and they feel a bit heavier than the Corsair HS60, which some listeners may not enjoy.

 The controls are middling.
 There's a mute/unmute button, which feels clicky and offers audible voice feedback so you know when you change the setting.
 There's also a haptic bass slider wheel on the right ear cup and a volume wheel on the left ear cup.
 The haptic bass wheel has notches to help you know when you've reached the minimum or maximum setting.
 However, the volume wheel is infinite, so you don't know when you're at max volume.

 Update 05/19/2021: We have tested the breathability of these headphones.